-Today, we take another large stride in our journey toward improving City services, transforming amidst rapid change, and achieving our community's strategic priorities.
-I offer you a thoughtful, responsive, and balanced Preliminary Budget for the years 2021 and 2022.
-Throughout the remainder of this budget process, I look forward to working with you, hearing your suggestions, and leading us to action on this important document.
-Thank you for the hard work undertaken to reach this point and thank you for your contributions during the weeks ahead.

-As your Mayor, this is my fourth transmittal of the Preliminary Budget.
-Every budget is a challenging undertaking because of the opportunities and constraints unique to that time.
-This year has brought numerous challenges including the severe impacts of the COVID-19 pandemic; a rising call to action to address racial inequity and social justice; climate change and the devastating wildfires occurring along with west coast; transformation of retail markets; threats to regional employment centers; mental health, opioid addiction and chronic homelessness; a recessionary economy; and a divisive political climate stemming from America's federal government.

-In the face of all this turmoil, Lynnwood remains strong, strategic, and resilient, and we have many attributes and advantages that are helping to keep our city steady.
-Our City Councilmembers are collaborative and dedicated.
+- 2 Today, we take another large stride in our journey toward improving City services, transforming amidst - 3 rapid change, and achieving our community's strategic priorities.
+I offer you a thoughtful, responsive, - 4 and balanced adopted Budget for the years 2021 and 2022.
+Throughout this biennium, I look forward to - 5 working with you, hearing your suggestions, and leading us to action on this important document. - 6 Thank you for the hard work undertaken to reach this point and thank you for your contributions during 7 - the years ahead. - 8 As your Mayor, this is my fourth transmittal of the Budget.
+Every budget is a challenging undertaking - 9 because of the opportunities and constraints unique to that time.
+2020 brought numerous challenges - 10 including the severe impacts of the COVID-19 pandemic; a rising call to action to address racial inequity - 11 and social justice; climate change and the devastating wildfires occurring along with west coast; - 12 transformation of retail markets; threats to regional employment centers; mental health, opioid - 13 addiction and chronic homelessness; a recessionary economy; and a divisive political climate stemming - 14 from America's federal government. - 15 In the face of all this turmoil, Lynnwood remains strong, strategic, and resilient, and we have many - 16 attributes and advantages that are helping to keep our city steady.
+Our City Councilmembers are - 17 collaborative and dedicated.
 Our trained workforce brings excellence to work each day.
-Lynnwood residents donate thousands of volunteer hours to the City, our advisory boards, and to local community organizations.
-Housing in Lynnwood is more affordable than most communities in our region, and property tax and utility rates continue to be lower than our neighboring cities.
-Business activity in Lynnwood remains relatively strong, and our local small businesses are working diligently to continue to serve our community while adjusting to new safety requirements due to COVID-19.
-Sound Transit's Lynnwood Link Light Rail columns and guideways, rising into the air, are beacons for optimism.

-I invite you to review this Preliminary Budget and discover how we will continue to pursue Lynnwood's Strategic Plan priorities while maintaining fiscal balance.
-It is an honor to serve and lead our dedicated
+Lynnwood - 18 residents donate thousands of volunteer hours to the City, our advisory boards, and to local community - 19 organizations.
+Housing in Lynnwood is more affordable than most communities in our region, and - 20 property tax and utility rates continue to be lower than our neighboring cities.
+Business activity in - 21 Lynnwood remains relatively strong, and our local small businesses are working diligently to continue to - 22 serve our community while adjusting to new safety requirements due to COVID-19.
+Sound Transit's - 23 Lynnwood Link Light Rail columns and guideways, rising into the air, are beacons for optimism. - 24 I invite you to review this Budget and discover how we are continuing to pursue Lynnwood's Strategic - 25 Plan priorities while maintaining fiscal balance.
+It is an honor to serve and lead our dedicated City staff,